 Among Americans strongly interested in political news, nearly 6 in 10 say political issues facing the United States are “much more complicated” than a decade ago.

-Of course, creating Medicare and fighting the Cold War weren't easy.
+Of course, creating the government’s Medicare health care program for the elderly and waging the Cold War weren’t easy, either.

 Perhaps nostalgia blurs people’s judgment of current troubles?

 Sheila Suess Kennedy, director of the Indiana University Center for Civic Literacy, thinks there’s more to it.

 “Not only are we dealing with a more complex environment, we are dealing with a more ambiguous environment,” Kennedy said.
 “People want ‘this is good and this is bad.’
 Increasingly we live with ‘there’s black and there’s white and there’s a whole lot of gray.’”